doganbros/purpie/SOFTWARE-SPEC.md

             This is the file that contains the typescript configuration for the app.
 The configuration used in this app is strict

+    - `scripts`

+        Server run and build commands are included in this folder files for installing requirements and ci cd auto deployment.

+    - `appspec.js`

+        file contains scripts files calls for ci cd auto deployment into aws instance